 BUTTERFLY OUTREACH PROGRAMMING

 The Naturalist Staff of Cincinnati Parks is offering outreach programs for schools with students from age 4 – 12 and other groups.
-Programs have been designed to meet Common Core standards while at the same time prepare students for an educational and meaningful experience at the Krohn Butterfly Show “Majestic Monarch”.
+Programs have been designed to meet Common Core standards while at the same time prepare students for an educational and meaningful experience at this years Butterfly Show.
 Programming can also be tailored to meet other groups’ interests.

-Weekdays from 9:00am – 5:00pm are available for scheduling a program at your site.
-Our activity/lesson plans work better with a maximum of 30 children or people per program.
+Weekdays from late March to mid May between the hours of 9:00am – 5:00pm are available for scheduling a program at your site or Eden Park if space is available.
+Our activity/lesson plans work better with a maximum of 30 participants per program.
+Youth programs require at least one teacher/adult present.
 Program length is 45 minutes:

 Winged Wonders of the Insect World (Ages 4 – 7)

 What makes butterflies insects?
 What exactly is an insect?
 Why don’t we see butterflies in the colder months of the year?
 What do butterflies use for tasting and eating?
 Discover the exciting world of a butterfly’s life and the unique role they play in the ecosystem.
-“Build a Butterfly Costume” teaches basic anatomy while a live musical performance helps students gain an appreciation for how humans might help the long term success of these winged wonders.
+“Build a Butterfly Costume” teaches basic anatomy while games and stories help students gain an appreciation for how humans might help the long term success of these winged wonders.

 Preschool – Kindergarten: Special focus given to the process of metamorphosis, seasonal changes, and importance to ecosystems.
 Program length: 45 minutes

 First – Second Grade: Food chain, coloration/camouflage, monarch migration, and differentiation between moths and butterflies are shared.
-Live musical performance helps students gain an appreciation for how humans might help the long term success of these winged wonders.
-Program length: 45 minutes
+Games and stories help students gain an appreciation for how humans might help the long term success of these winged wonders.

 Insectigation Station: Butterflies (Ages 8 – 12)